simonsobs/nemo/tests/README.md

-This directory contains tests - with one test per directory.
+This directory contains tests, using Robot Framework.

-We may add a script to automatically run all tests here later.
+To run a test do, e.g.,

+robot point_sources.robot